WHY YOU SHOULD BUY THE CHINA TELECOMS INDUSTRY REPORT:

 The strategic and economic competition between the US and China is at the centre of advanced technology competition and the future of global data and communications.
 Gaining strategic and economic power is depending heavily on having technological ascendancy, as one of the most salient feature of China’s vision of its China Dream and “the rejuvenation of the Chinese nation”.

-Idem Est Research expects the overall telecoms market to continue its growth through to 2027 after a marked slowdown in mobile service revenue from 2018 and 2019 putting pressure on mobile ARPU.
+Idem Est Research expects the mobile market to slow its growth as China Broadnet, the 4th mobile new entrant launched its 5G services putting pressure on mobile ARPU.

 The Capex from Chinese operators is cyclical with mobile rollout leading to investments in line with the operators’ top-line growth.
-Capex investments peaked between 2015 and 2016 while all three operators built their respective 4G mobile network and is now declining to lower level in 2019 but will increase again from 2020 through to 2027, as mobile operators invest in 5G, bolster their 4G coverage and increase capacity to fulfil strong data demand.
+Capex investments peaked between 2015 and 2016 while all three operators built their respective 4G mobile network and declined to a lower level in 2019 but will increase again from 2022 through to 2028, as mobile operators invest in 5G, bolster their 4G coverage and increase capacity to fulfil strong data demand.
 The Capex to GDP ratio spiked between 2015 and 2017 and its started to slide from 2017 onwards.

 5G is the backbone of a wide range of technological advances including autonomous vehicles, smart cities and Internet of Things.
-To that effect, China is stepping up the long march to 5G with the government directing its 3 operators to accelerate 5G network constructions despite the COVID-19 pandemic restrictions with over 1m 5G base stations installed by the end of 2021
+To that effect, China is stepping up the long march to 5G with the government directing its 3 operators to accelerate 5G network constructions with over 2.1 million 5G base stations installed by the end of 2022.

 The Chinese three-player mobile market is a remarkably stable market with three established state-owned mobile and fixed operators competing under the direction of the Central Government providing directions for network speed upgrades, mobile data tariffs reduction and future investments policy on 5G and FTTH.